Kurt Benkert

 Kurt Benkert (born July 17, 1995) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the East Carolina Pirates and Virginia Cavaliers.
 He signed with the Atlanta Falcons of the National Football League (NFL) as an undrafted free agent following the 2018 NFL draft; he was also a member of the Green Bay Packers and San Francisco 49ers.
 After being assigned to the Houston Roughnecks, he announced he would not play for the league, but was traded to the San Antonio Brahmas midway through the season.

-Early years
+Early life

 Benkert attended Cape Coral High School in Cape Coral, Florida, and transferred to Island Coast High School in Cape Coral prior to his senior year.
 As a senior, he passed for 2,261 yards with 20 touchdowns.
 He committed to East Carolina University to play college football.

 College career

 After redshirting his first year at East Carolina in 2013, Benkert appeared in three games in 2014, completing eight of 10 passes for 58 yards and an interception.
 He was named East Carolina's starting quarterback heading into 2015, however he suffered a torn ACL before the season.
 In May 2016, he transferred to the University of Virginia.

 In his first year at Virginia, Benkert was named the starting quarterback.
 He completed 228 of 406 passes for 2,552 yards, 21 touchdowns and 11 interceptions.
 In the third game of his senior season in 2017, Benkert broke the school record for passing yards in a game with 455.